MarcusHoltz/marcusholtz.github.io/_posts/2023-10-08-nzyme-wireless-penetration-defense.md

 }
 ###
 #######################################################
-### Take the function's output and send it somewhere else
+### MANAGE TERMINAL OUTPUT: Take the function's output and send it somewhere else
 #######################################################
 if [ -z $TERM ]; then
   # if not run via terminal, log everything into a log file